shahidanowar/ML_Projects/Decision_Tree_Iris_Dataset/README.md

 - Adjust hyperparameter grids for different optimization strategies
 - Add new visualization types using Plotly
 - Extend analysis to other datasets

-## Notes

-- The notebook includes detailed markdown explanations for each step
-- All visualizations are interactive and can be saved as HTML
-- The Python script version provides the same analysis in a command-line format
-- Graphviz output can be rendered to various formats (PNG, SVG, PDF)

-## Contributing

-Feel free to enhance this analysis further by:
-- Adding new visualization types
-- Implementing additional machine learning algorithms
-- Creating comparative studies with other datasets
-- Improving the interactive elements

----

-**Created for enhanced machine learning education and analysis**